The High Cost of Crime for Community Associations

 - Create a program for engraving valuables.
 The association needs a few small hand-held engravers that can be purchased at many hardware stores for about $20.
 A volunteer checks them out to residents.
-Residents permanently mark their valuables engraving them with driver’s license numbers, which are easier to trace then social security numbers.
+Residents permanently mark their valuables engraving them with driver’s license numbers, which are easier to trace than social security numbers.
 The association may also provide a window sticker that notifies potential burglars that valuables have been engraved and will be more difficult to sell.

 - Create a vehicle registration program.
 The vehicle registration program can be used for many purposes to control association access or to support neighborhood watch programs by increasing resident awareness of vehicles that would not ordinarily be in a particular community.

 - Create a bicycle registration program.
 To implement this easy program take a picture of each bicycle for the owners.
-The picture becomes a permanent identification of the bike to be kept by the owner with a record of the bike’s make, model, serial number and other identifying information.
-If the bike is stolen, a full report can be made to police and the bike can be clearly identified if located.
+The picture becomes a permanent identification of the bike to be kept by the owner with a record of the bike’s make, model, serial number, and other identifying information.
+If the bike is stolen, a full report can be made to police and the bike can be identified if located.

 - Hire the local police department or a security professional once a year to speak to the association and the neighborhood watch program members regarding trends in crime and new crime prevention techniques.

 - Show security measures by posting neighborhood watch signs and by placing security alarm stickers in

 - Do not misrepresent the quality or level of security.

 - Review state laws and local ordinances and know what security measures are required.